optic188/react-readuxx-app/README.md

 # test-react-readuxx
 to run the project
-in project folder
+in project folder:
-npm i
+npm i,
 npm start

-to run tests
+to run tests:
 npm test

 implemented features